 What is chickenpox?

 Chickenpox is an infection caused by the varicella-zoster virus.
-The immune system makes antibodies during the infection.
-These fight the virus and then provide lifelong immunity.
+The immune system makes proteins called antibodies during the infection.
+These fight the virus and then provide lifelong protection against it (immunity).
 Therefore, it is uncommon to have more than one bout of chickenpox in a lifetime.

 Most people have chickenpox as a child.
+Most children get chickenpox before the age of 10.
 About 9 in 10 people have had it by the age of 15.
 It is uncommon for adults to have chickenpox.

 What are the symptoms of chickenpox?